-- There’s a negative perception that needs to be overcome.
+- There’s a negative perception your company must overcome.

 - There’s confusion or uncertainty regarding the right solution.

-Thankfully, many of these potential “no” sources can be proactively addressed right within your website design and local search content.
+Thankfully, you can address many of these potential “no” sources right within your website design and local search content.
 Roofing companies unknowingly create all sorts of reasons for doubt as they promote their services.
-Grammar errors, unnecessary jargon, and lack of clear descriptions create further distance between your readers and their destiny as commercial roofing leads.
+Grammar errors, unnecessary jargon, and lack of clear descriptions establish more distance between your readers and their destiny as commercial roofing leads.

 Idea #14: Eliminate Fear of Uncertainty

 There are dozens of facts, points of comparison, and internal company matters to consider when a business needs a new roofing system.
-All those considerations add up to a whole lot of uncertainty, which naturally creates resistance to weighty purchases.
-Think of every consideration as a brick that lays between your prospect and saying “yes” to a new roof.
+All those considerations add up to a whole lot of uncertainty, which naturally creates resistance to big purchases.
+Think of every concern as a brick that lays between your prospect and saying “yes” to a new roof.

 What if you could eliminate most of that uncertainty?

 The process begins with your company providing clear and consistent information.
 Where does your service area lie?
 Does your roofing team provide the necessary solution and requisite experience to perform the job?
 Answer these questions directly (and honestly, of course).
 Many businesses unintentionally confuse would-be clients by mixing up their service hours and solutions across their various listings.
-While they update their website or Facebook page regularly (for instance), they may neglect other sources that clients rely on.
+While they update their website or Facebook page regularly (for instance), they may neglect other sources that you can maximize.

 Idea #15: Minimize Fear of Loss

 Your business can do many things to mitigate the fear of loss for potential clients.
-The most powerful tool is feedback from past customers.
-Homeowners and business owners alike increasingly rely on online reviews and word of mouth in the decision making process for essential services.
+The most potent tool is feedback from past customers.
+Homeowners and business owners alike increasingly rely on online reviews and word of mouth in the decision-making process for essential services.
 Back in 2015, half of adults under 50 already consulted online reviews before making purchases (Pew Research).
-That segment only grows as we head towards 2020.
+That segment only grows as we head towards 2021.
 Continue to ask businesses for reviews after each project, and you’ll notice that commercial roofing leads are much less hesitant to convert.

 Idea #16: Identify Losing Content

 Local SEO is an ongoing process.
 That’s particularly true for promoted business practices regarding website content and keywords.
 A page that ranks at the top of local search results today may require serious updates to maintain that position down the road.
-That’s why continued research into Google Analytics is so important for your website!
+That’s why continued research into Google Analytics is so essential for your website.